dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/11/2/material-blogging-capabilities.md

 Metadata about an `.md` file (also called frontmatter) is declared within a specific block in the beginning of the `.md` file itself and is denoted by the triple dashes at the start and end of the block.
 Usually, the metadata is not processed when generating HTML output from the `.md` file.
 With MkDocs, metadata can be displayed on the page or used to control the page rendering, but only if this is supported by the theme you're using with MkDocs.
 For more details, checkout the [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data).

-We have to determine what metadata key-value pairs do we need for the blogging capabilities.
+We have to determine what metadata key-value pairs are needed for the blogging capabilities.
 As mentioned above, we want to have name, GitHub avatar, and link to GitHub profile of the author, as well as publishing date and reading time.

 Open your `.md` file and add the following lines: